 The Company licenses its intellectual property and is entitled to consideration based on the customer's sales.
 The Company makes estimates in instances when the customer reports sales on a lagged basis and actual information is not available timely.
 The estimates are based on historical trends in the customer's activity and current market conditions.
-In the year ended December 31, 2022, the Company recognized \$0.3 million of royalty revenue related to activity occurring in the year ended December 31, 2021.
-In the year ended December 31, 2021, the Company recognized \$0.8 million of royalty revenue related to activity occurring in the year ended December 31, 2020.
-This is a change in estimate and is based on actual information received from the customer.
 The amounts are reported in licensing, royalty, patent and other revenue in the statements of income and comprehensive income.

-The Company recognizes revenue in three geographic regions: Asia-Pacific (APAC); North America; and Europe, Middle East and Africa (EMEA).
-We recognize revenue by geography based on the region in which our products are sold, and not to where the end products in which they are assembled are shipped.
-Our revenue by region for the periods indicated was as follows (in thousands):
+The Company recognizes revenue by geography based on the region in which its products are sold, and not to where the end products in which they are assembled are shipped.
+Revenue by region for the periods indicated was as follows (in thousands):

 Year Ended December 31,

-2022 2021
+2024 2023

-APAC \$ 35,631 \$ 32,327
+APAC \$ 28,688 \$ 33,096

-North America 14,533 15,813
+North America 10,710 15,922

-EMEA 9,821 7,006
+EMEA 11,004 14,747

-Total revenue \$ 59,985 \$ 55,146
+Total revenue \$ 50,402 \$ 63,765